superfly/macaroon/macaroon-thought.md

 is a member of org `4721`.
 The service does whatever it does to make sure it's OK discharging this ticket; if it is, it creates a new Macaroon, using `r` --- which it just recovered by decrypted `CID` --- as the secret HMAC key, and `CID` itself as the nonce.
 If it wants, it can tack some additional caveats to this discharge Macaroon, like a short `ValidityWindow`.

 Back to our API.
 You hand us your original root Macaroon, with the 3P caveat attached, and a discharge Macaroon with a matching URL.
 We check all the caveats until we get to the 3P caveat.
-We match the 3P caveat with the discharge Macaroon you gave us, by comparing URLs.
+We match the 3P caveat with the discharge Macaroon you gave us, by comparing URLs (or `CID`s --- the `CID` in the caveat is the same as nonce of the matching discharge).
 Then, because we started with the original Macaroon secret `R` and thus know `T_N`, we decrypt the `VID`, recovering `r`.
 That gives us the secret we need to verify the discharge Macaroon.

 The key things to understand here: